Big Toe Joint, Hammer Toe & Bunionette Problems:

 - Sesamoiditis refers to the inflammation of the two bones called sesamoids.

 - These boats can also be broken, sprained, or just inflamed.

 - Turf toe refers to the stretching of the ligaments of the big toe joint.

 - This is one of the most common foot injuries while playing sports.
-This happens to athletes that are running full speed and try to stop very quickly and band across their big toe joint.
+This happens to athletes running full speed and trying to stop very quickly and band across their big toe joints.